Real-Serious-Games/C-Sharp-Promise/README.md

 	var operations = ...
 	var sequence = Promise.Sequence(operations);

-This version might be used, for example, to play animations based on data:
+This might be used, for example, to play a variable length collection of animations based on data:

- 	var animationNames = new string[] { "Foo", "Bar", "Another", "SomethingElse" };
+ 	var animationNames = ... variable length array of animation names loaded from data...
     var animations = animationNames.Select(animName => (Func<IPromise>)(() => RunAnimation(animName)));
 	var sequence = Promise.Sequence(animations);
 	sequence